bnert-land/packard/README.md

 ## Documentation

 Will get a docs site up once library has reached a stable point w/ base features.

 ## Design Outline

 `packard` cli's are progressively parsed via a spec on recursively nested maps.
 Meaning on each invocation, a cli takes in the argv provided and builds up a context for sub commands, parsing flags along the way.

-This approach has some distinct advantages, namely that we can model a command line a tree, which simplifies implementation tremendously.
+The primary advantage of progressively parsing commands are model as a tree, with each node in the tree being a homogenous structure.

 It also has a side effect that predictable structure is enforced for the command line.
 The predictable structure is that a flag for a command cannot be put in the context of a parent command.
-Which also means that flags can be repeated in different branches of the tree, allowing for more flexible definition.
-It also allows for cli's to be discoverable, and users won't need to remember an entire corpus of flags, only the flags which are associated within a certain sub command branch.
+Which also means that flags can be repeated in different branches of the tree, allowing for flexible definition.
+The method also accounts for discoverablility.
+The entire corpus of flags and/or commands need not be memorized, but is at hand.

 The downside of the listed approach can also be viewed as a downside.
 However, I don't think it is.